emallson/stat-scaling-models/writeup.md

 part (IMO) of the CRPG experience.

-Every time a new system is introduced that is described nowhere in game, that has no discernable impact unless you know what to look for, and that has potentially major impacts on player decisions should need *strong* justifications to be added to the game.
+Every time a new system is introduced that is described nowhere in game, that almost never has a discernable impact unless you know what to look for, and that has potentially major impacts on player decisions should need *strong* justifications to be added to the game.
 I don't see how the secondary DR system satisfies these conditions, given that all it can really do (absent a return of corruption) is screw over people that equip two big stat proc trinkets.